Edinburgh-Genome-Foundry/Minotaor/README.md

 protein_record = minotaor.annotate_record(protein_record, seq_dataset=vdjdb_dataset)
 ```
-The found motifs then can be looked up in VDJdb for more details.
+The motifs then can be looked up in VDJdb for more details.
-Similar approach can be used for the McPAS-TCR database.
+A similar approach can be used for the McPAS-TCR database.

 ### PROSITE